-Are you staying at Scottsdale for a day or two, and wondering what to do while you are here?
-If yes, this list will cover all things to do in Scottsdale during your short or long stay.
+Are you staying in Scottsdale for a day or two and wondering what to do while you’re there?
+If so, this list will cover 32 fun activities you can try out in Scottsdale during your stay.

-Measuring only 11 miles wide and 31 miles long, Scottsdale is a small town described by the New York Times as the ‘desert version of Miami’s South Beach.’
+Scottsdale is a fun place to stay, described by the New York Times as the ‘desert version of Miami’s South Beach.’

-In this guide, you’ll find all the best things to do in Scottsdale, whether you’re in town for just a day or a longer stay.
+In this guide, we’ll outline all the best things to do in Scottsdale, whether you’re in town for just a day or for a longer stay.

 Table of Contents